Discurria insessa: Distribution

+This marine species occurs from South Alaska to the Baja California Peninsula.
+The geograpichal range of Disccuria inessa is Wranglell Island, Alaska, to Bahía Magdalena, Baja California Sur.
+Disccuria inessa was abundant in North California but rare north in Oregon.

 Ecology

-D. insessa is believed to live only on Egregia menziesii (feather boa kelp).
+Discurria insessa is believed to live only on Egregia menziesii (feather boa kelp).
 Young limpets seem to orient randomly on the stipe but adults are almost always oriented longitudinally along the stipe.
 D. insessa feed both on epiphytes and on the Egregia itself.
 D. insessa spawns mainly in spring and summer.
 There is high mortality during the winter—the largest individuals are usually not more than 1 year old.
 Larvae settle preferentially on large, crowded, post-reproductive Egregia and on fronds which already have adults.
 They grow fastest if they settle on scars made by older limpets.
 This species runs away quickly if it contacts a seastar such as Pisaster ochraceus.